statgen/savvy/cmf_spec.md

 * ALT: Alternate haplotype stored has VLS.
 * META_VALUE_ARRAY: Array of size META_FIELDS_CNT that stores metadata for each marker.
 Values correspond to META_FIELDS_ARRAY in header.
 * R: Run-length encoding bit.
 If set, HAP_PAIR_ARRAY has extra run-length encoding applied.
-* HPA_SZ: Size of haplotype pair array stored as VLI with on bit prefix.
+* HPA_SZ: Size of haplotype pair array stored as VLI with one bit prefix.
 * HAP_PAIR_ARRAY: Array of size HPA_SZ that stores alleles or missing haplotypes in Haplotype Pair encoding.

 ```